The MailUp transactional API for SMS does not use OAuth 2.0. Please refer to the "Getting started" section below for details.

 (optional) Boolean value indicating whether to use Western alphabets only (0 means "false"), or Eastern alphabets as well, such as Arabic, Russian, Chinese, and so on (1 means "true").

-The caller is responsible for specifying if the message contains Unicode characters.
+It is up to you to decide if the message contains Unicode characters.

 HTTP response statuses that can be returned by this API, and the corresponding error code provided by the application (inside the response).